alexandrecuer/smartgrid/index.md

 ## Windows

-If you use Microsoft Windows operating system and you don't have python, you can dowload an installer from the python software foundation :
+If you use Microsoft Windows operating system and you don't have python, you can **dowload and run** the last installer from the python software foundation :

 [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)